Categorifying Biquandle Brackets: Preliminaries

 \begin{definition} Let $X$ be a biquandle, and let $G$ be an abelian group (written multiplicatively here).
 A function $\phi:X\times X\rightarrow G$ is a \emph{biquandle 2-cocycle} if, for all $x, y, z \in X$, we have \begin{enumerate} \item[(i)] $\phi(x,x) = 1$, \item[(ii)] $\phi(x,y) \cdot \phi(y,z) \cdot \phi\left(x\untri y, z\ovtri y\right) = \phi(x,z) \cdot \phi\left(y\ovtri x,z\ovtri x\right) \cdot \phi\left(x\untri z, y\untri z\right)$. \end{enumerate} \end{definition}

 A $2$-cocycle $\phi$ can be used to define the \emph{biquandle 2-cocycle invariant}, as seen in \cite{ceniceros2014augmented}.
-Namely, for each valid $X$-coloring of a link, compute the value $\prod_{\tau} \phi\left(x_\tau,y_\tau\right)^{\epsilon(\tau)}$, where $\tau$ ranges across all crossings in the colored link, $\epsilon(\tau)$ is the sign (either $+1$ or $-1$) of $\tau$, and $x_\tau,y_\tau$ are the biquandle colors of the arcs on the left side of the crossing when it is oriented so that strands point downwards, following a similar convention to the biquandle bracket above.
-The value of the biquandle $2$-cocycle invariant associated to $\phi$ is then the multiset of all such values, one for each valid $X$-coloring of the link.
+Namely, for each $X$-coloring of a link, compute the value

+where $\tau$ ranges across all crossings in the colored link, $\epsilon(\tau)$ is the sign (either $+1$ or $-1$) of $\tau$, and $x_\tau,y_\tau$ are the biquandle colors of the arcs on the left side of the crossing when it is oriented so that strands point downwards, following a similar convention to the biquandle bracket above.
+The value of the biquandle $2$-cocycle invariant associated to $\phi$ is then the multiset of all such values, one for each $X$-coloring of the link.

 \begin{remark} Again if $X$ is finite, we construct a presentation matrix for a cocycle in the same fashion as with the biquandle brackets; fixing the ordering $X = \left\{ x_1, \dotsc, x_n \right\}$, the presentation matrix $P$ for a cocycle is an $n \times n$ matrix over $A$ with entries $P_{i,j} = \phi \left( x_i, x_j \right)$. \end{remark}